CG13150 - Introduction and computation: occasions of charge: assets lost/destroyed/negligible value: practical considerations

 Companies restored to the Companies House register

-You may come across a case where a company has been struck off the register at Companies House.
-A person can, however, apply for a court order for a company to be restored to the register under s1029 Companies Act 2006 (CA06).
-If the application is successful then s1032 CA06 applies:
+Where a company has been struck off the register at Companies House, a person can apply for a court order for a company to be restored to the register under s1029 Companies Act 2006 (CA06).
+If the application is successful then s1032 CA06 applies, with the company deemed to have continued existing as if it had never been dissolved or struck off.

 HMRC interprets s1032 CA06 to mean that both the company and the share capital of that company are deemed to continue existing in the period between dissolution and restoration.
 The holder or holders of the share capital immediately prior to dissolution are deemed to have continued to hold the shares in the period between dissolution and restoration.